Virginia Court Records

 VirginiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on VirginiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-A tort case arises when a person suffers an injury, loss, harm, or damage, and such a person files a claim against the perpetrator for compensation.
-Torts cases may involve individuals, organizations, government agencies, and public authorities.
+A tort case typically arises when a person suffers an injury, loss, harm, or damage and files a claim against the perpetrator for compensation.
+Tort cases may involve individuals, organizations, government agencies, and public authorities.
 Although a criminal offense may arise out of a tort, tort claims are civil, as such claims seek civil remedies.
-Typically, the remedy is monetary.
+Typically, the remedy or compensation is monetary.
 Tort cases may involve a range of personal injury claims; however, tort laws do not cover contract breaches.
 Persons aged 18 and older or legally emancipated persons may file tort claims.
 In Virginia, the Circuit Courts and the General District Courts hear tort cases.
 Each court has jurisdiction over different tort cases, but in some instances, the jurisdiction overlaps.

 What is Virginia Tort Law?